 A bald is a big grassy area at the top of a mountain where no trees grow.
 How balds come to be is not completely understood, but it has something to do with the combination of wind, weather, and soil conditions.
-Early settlers often cleared the balds for high pasture for cattle.
-Max Patch Bald, right on the Appalachian Trail, is one of the best examples, and the 350-acre bald has been called one of the crown jewels of the trail.
+Early settlers often cleared the balds to pasture cattle.
+Max Patch Bald, on the Appalachian Trail, is one of the best examples, and the 350-acre bald has been called one of the crown jewels of the trail.
 At 4,629 feet, on a clear day you can see both Mt.
 Mitchell

 and into the Great Smokies.
 On a clear night, the star gazing is terrific.
-Max Patch is part of the Pisgah National Forest.